ephf/mc8/README.md

 # and so on...
 ```

-We can do the same thing with entities too, we just have to change the 'for' loop:
+We can do the same thing with entities too, we just have to change the `for` loop:

 ```javascript
 // saying every 1.16 entity